The Orange Box: Soundtrack

 The soundtrack for The Orange Box consists of music that Valve employees composed for Half-Life 2: Episode One, Half-Life 2: Episode Two, Portal, and Team Fortress 2.
 It also includes the original version and an exclusive remix of "Still Alive", both by Jonathan Coulton.
 It was released on December 21, 2007, and is sold by the official Valve Store, Amazon.com, and digital music services such as iTunes, Napster, and eMusic.
 A more-complete version of this soundtrack that also includes music files from Half-Life and Half-Life 2 was released on Steam as part of the Audiosurf package.
 "Still Alive" was subsequently released as a free downloadable song for the rhythm game Rock Band on March 31, 2008.

 Promotions

 Pre-purchasing of the Windows version on Steam began on September 11, 2007.
 Those who pre-purchased via this method received a ten-percent discount and were able to play the Team Fortress 2 beta starting on September 17, 2007.
-The original PC version of The Orange Box came with Peggle Extreme, a ten-level playable demo of Peggle Deluxe, which contained levels with graphical themes of games contained The Orange Box.
-However Peggle Extreme was later free to download for anyone with a Steam account and is not included in the current PC version of the Orange Box on Steam.
-Half-Life 2: Lost Coast was also technically included with the PC version of The Orange Box, as it was offered as a free download to all owners of Half-Life 2.
+The original PC version of The Orange Box came with Peggle Extreme, a ten-level playable demo of Peggle Deluxe, which contained levels with graphical themes of games contained in The Orange Box.
+However Peggle Extreme was later made free to download for anyone with a Steam account and is not included in the current PC version of the Orange Box on Steam.
+Half-Life 2: Lost Coast is also technically included with the PC version of The Orange Box, as it was offered as a free download to all owners of Half-Life 2.
+And as of 2024 is listed as a part of the Orange Box after Lost Coast and Half-Life 2 Episodes One, and Two were integrated into Half-Life 2 as a part of its 20th anniversary update.
+The same is true for Half-Life 2: Deathmatch, which was now included with Half-Life 2 following Half-Life 2's 20th anniversary update.